SheryllGDS/message-patterns/confirmation/confirm-appointment-email.md

 # Confirm an appointment email pattern

-Subject:Home Office Reporting: appointment confirmation
+Subject:Home Office: appointment confirmation

 Dear ((full name))

-You made an appointment with the Home Office Reporting to discuss ((appointment reason)).
+You recently made an appointment to meet with the Home Office Reporting team about ((reason for appointment)).

-We confirm that your appointment is on ((date and time)) at ((full address)).
-Show this email to when you arrive, along with some way to identify you, for example, a passport.
+Your appointment is on ((date and time)) at ((full address)).
+Show this email at reception when you arrive, along with a form of identification, such as a passport.

 You may face penalties if you don't show up.

-To change or cancel this appointment, go to: https://www.gov.uk/immigration-reporting-centres.
+To change or cancel this appointment, go to: https://www.gov.uk/xxxx or call 0300 xxx xxxx.

 Thanks

-Home Office Reporting
+Home Office